AdobeDocs/platform-learn.en/help/platform/rtcdp/b2b-overview.md

 ---
-title: Overview of Real-time Customer Data Platform - B2B Edition
+title: Overview of Real-time Customer Data Platform B2B Edition
 description: Learn how to business-to-business (B2B) marketers can unify people and account profiles across systems and get a full understanding of their customers for the very first time.
 solution: Experience Platform, Real-time Customer Data Platform
 role: User
 kt: 9257
 thumbnail: 338249.jpg
 ---
-# Overview of Real-time Customer Data Platform (CDP): B2B Edition.
+# Overview of Real-time Customer Data Platform (CDP) B2B Edition

 Learn how to business-to-business (B2B) marketers can unify people and account profiles across systems and get a full understanding of their customers for the very first time.